 - 1. When the Base of one team is destroyed, the round ends immediately and the surviving team wins. - 2.
 When the entire seven minutes of a round elapses, if the Bases of both teams have survived, the team with the higher remaining Base HP is the winner. - 3.
 If a round has ended, and the remaining Base HP of both teams are the same, the team with the higher remaining Sentry HP is the winner. - 4.
-If a round has ended, and the remaining Base HP and Sentry HP of both teams are the same, the team that inflicted more damage to other team is the winner.

-5. If neither fulfills these criteria, the round is considered a draw.
+If a round has ended, and the remaining Base HP and Sentry HP of both teams are the same, the team that inflicted more damage to other team is the winner. - 5.
+If a round has ended, and the Remaining Base HP and Sentry Robot HP of both teams are the same, and the total damage inflicted by each team is the same, the team with the higher Total Robot Remaining HP shall be the winner. - 6.
+If neither fulfills these criteria, the round is considered a draw.
 A draw in the Knockout Stage leads to an immediate tie-breaker round until a team wins.